-Alzheimer's prevention trial to evaluate, monitor participants' reactions to learning of higher disease risk statusMarch 19th, 2014 in Alzheimer's disease & dementia /
+Alzheimer's prevention trial to evaluate, monitor participants' reactions to learning of higher disease risk statusMarch 19, 2014 in Medicine & Health / Alzheimer's disease & dementia

 A new clinical trial will soon begin testing whether early medical intervention in people at risk for Alzheimer's can slow down progression of disease pathology before symptoms emerge, as outlined in Science Translational Medicine.
 For the first time, people with no Alzheimer's disease symptoms will be told of their risk status before being asked to join the randomized controlled trial.
 As part of the overall prevention trial, Penn Medicine neurodegenerative ethics experts will monitor how learning about their risk of developing Alzheimer's impacts trial participants.